 Plus, if a device gets infected with ransomware, OneDrive keeps 100 versions of every file by default, so you can just rollback the version of all your files, reimage the device, and the user is ready to keep working.
 (But your users won’t get ransomware, because you’re running Microsoft Defender Advanced Threat Protection alongside Windows Defender Application Guard to sandbox your browser, right?)

 Step 9: Work Towards a Zero Trust Network

 If you’re like me, I love my users, but I don’t trust any of them.
-That’s why Infused Innovations recommends a defense-in-depth security approach.
+That’s why Infused Innovations recommends a defense-in-depth security approach with a zero trust framework.
 Just because a user brought in their unencrypted personal laptop to the office, doesn’t mean that IT should automatically allow it to access data since it’s on the corporate network.
 (This wouldn’t happen because you have 802.1x authentication enabled, right?)

 When security is done correctly, the same higher level of scrutiny that you require remote workers to adhere to can be used at the office too, in a way that is transparent to your users.

 Step 10: Use Role Based Access Control